| Shady spots were in demand at the tenth annual Alumni Tournament of Champions held in Gladstone, New Jersey on June 6th. University of Maryland and

 to patients who enter their workplace in need of immediate attention.
 Maye, who was Jessica Smolar as an undergraduate,

-The Reunion Fences division followed 2'6".
+was fourth in reunion flat. | The Reunion Fences division followed 2'6".
 Normally the Reunion divisions

 are for riders who did not show in a regular-season IHSA Alumni Class during